ajaya1501/Newflight/README.md

 # flight fare predictor
-to run the project run the command "python app.py"
+- to run the project run the command "python app.py" on local machine

 Problem statement:
 - Since this is a Regression problem statement various ML algorithms have been used